shopgate-professional-services/ext-fashion-swatches/README.md

     - `addProperties` config.
 Add the product properties that are configured for this extension.
         - propertyWithColors
         - propertyWithColor
+- Needs a property with the following values
+  - ````{"linkSwatch":{"name":{"label":"","itemNumber":"","hexcode":"","additionalText":"","imgUrl":""},"name2":{"label2":"","itemNumber2":"","hexcode2":"","additionalText2":"","imgUrl2":""}}}````
+    - `linkSwatch`: is the property name.
+    - `name`: Is the name of an entry.
+    - `label`: The label is shown inside the swatch.
+    - `itemNumber`: The itemNumber - is needed for the redirect to the product.
+    - `hexcode`: Is needed for the `swatchType`:`color`.
+The swatch will be shown with this background color.
+    - `additionalText`: Is shown underneath the swatch.
+    - `imgUrl`: Is needed for the `swatchType`:`image`.
+The swatch will show this image.

 ## About Shopgate